stake-dao/bounties-report/README.md

 # Stake DAO Rewards Distribution

-This repository contains the scripts and merkle trees used for distributing rewards across Stake DAO's ecosystem.
+This repository contains the scripts and Merkle trees for distributing rewards across Stake DAO's ecosystem.

 ## Overview

 The repository handles two main types of reward distributions:

-1. **sdToken Distribution** - Manages rewards claim on behalf of sdToken voters, by our Liquid Lockers, on Votemarket (documentation in progress)
+1. **sdToken Distribution** - Manages rewards claimed on behalf of sdToken voters by our Liquid Lockers on Votemarket (documentation in progress)

 2. **vlCVX Distribution** - Manages rewards for vlCVX voters and delegators from Votemarket
    - [View vlCVX Distribution Documentation](script/vlCVX/README.md)